ahsan-ellahi/column-backend-assessment/README.md

     - The comments will be an entry in the Post table.
     - You will need a third table to manage the depth of the comments.

+- Clone the repo using `git clone https://github.com/ahsan-ellahi/column-backend-assessment.git`
-# How to set-up the project:
+# How to set-up the project with docker:

 - Install docker on your machine